capstone-barter/backend/README.md

 - Download and storage of SIPS data.
 - Ensuring compatibility and integrity of the obtained data.
 - Cross-referencing consumption data with cadastral data.
-- Estimation of monthly electricity consumption.
+- Analysis of monthly electricity consumption.

 ## Technology Proposal